ChrstphrHll/npc_gen/students/Savanna Ildilyntra.md

 year: 6
 guild: Treskal
 partyID: 46
+tags:
+- Halfling
+- Cleric
+- Diplomacy
+- 6th
+- Treskal
 ---
 # Savanna Ildilyntra
 ---
 ### Description
 - 6th year Halfling Cleric in Treskal
-- straight brunette hair that's hanging down to their legs, Blue eyes, and Dark Brown skin
+- straight brunette hair that's hanging down to their legs, Gray eyes, and Dark Brown skin
 - Is Practical and Uncreative, and has Indulgence as their ideal

 ### Organizations